 Many therapies have been shown to be beneficial.
-Nonpharmacological therapies include patient education, exercise, and cognitive behavioral approaches.
-Pharmacological therapies include tricyclics, gabapentinoids, and serotonin-norepinephrine reuptake inhibitors.
+Nonpharmacologic therapies include patient education, exercise, and cognitive behavioral approaches.
+Pharmacologic therapies include tricyclic antidepressants, gabapentinoids, and serotonin-norepinephrine reuptake inhibitors.
 Patients often fare better when several different types of treatments are used together.

 Even though practitioners may have a problem recognizing fibromyalgia as a discrete disorder, they should understand the diagnostic and therapeutic importance of "centralization" of pain as exemplified by a typical fibromyalgia patient.
 When a patient with any chronic pain state develops evidence of centralization of pain, it is likely that treatments that work well for acute pain or pain primarily due to nociceptive input (NSAIDs, opioids, anti-inflammatories, immunosuppressives, injections, surgical procedures) will be less effective.

 Fibromyalgia is a chronic pain syndrome diagnosed by the presence of widespread body pain.